-Participants in the Rental Repair Reimbursement Program must meet the following as conditions of eligibility:
+Participants in the Rental Repair Program must meet the following as conditions of eligibility:

-- Own, or have an ownership interest in, both at the time of the disaster, and at the time of application and service, a structure that meets the definition of a single family housing unit (no more than four attached units) or accessory dwelling unit (ADU); - The property owner must be a resident of Volusia County at the time of application; - The eligible structure must have been rented or available for rent at the time of the disaster; - The structure must have been damaged by Hurricane Ian. - Short term rental properties are NOT eligible for assistance through the Rental Repair Program.
+- Own, or have an ownership interest in, both at the time of the disaster, and at the time of application and service, a structure that meets the definition of a single family housing unit (no more than four attached units) or accessory dwelling unit (ADU); - The property owner must be a resident of Volusia County at the time of application; - The eligible structure must have been rented or available for rent at the time of the disaster: - The structure must have been damaged by Hurricane Ian and have remaining unmet need for recovery

+Short term rental properties are NOT eligible for assistance through the Rental Repair Program.
 For the purposes of this, short term rental is defined as having a lease term less than six months.